 Impact on loans and instalments: Relief for debtors

 The interest rate reduction has a direct impact on the cost of loans, especially those based on variable interest rates such as mortgages and consumer loans.
-For borrowers, this means lower instalments, which is a specific "santa-like gift" from the RPP.
+For borrowers, this means lower instalments, which is a kind of a "society gift" from the RPP.

 According to expert calculations, the savings on the monthly mortgage loan can range from a dozen to nearly 200 PLN, depending on the amount remaining to be paid and the terms of the credit agreement.
 For example, for a typical mortgage loan of PLN 300,000 with a 25-year repayment period, a reduction of about PLN 100 per month by 25 b.
 This effect will be seen in the upcoming instalment calculations by banks, usually within 1-3 months of the decision of the RPP.